davdar/maam/writeup/pldi15.markdown

 `\end{tabular}`{.raw}
 \vspace{1em}

-Another benefit of our approach is that we can selectively widen the value store and the continuation store independent of each other.
+Another benefit of our approach is that we can selectively widen the value and continuation stores independent of each other.
 To do this we merely swap the order of transformers:

 \vspace{1em}